Kaneki-ken03/Project-Nimbus-RO/README.md

 How To Claim:

-to claim we recommend going to https://polygonscan.com/token/0x51aeaf0eaf0919da5bf5865ac6a0f4d270de060f#writeContract // correct this after launch
+to claim we recommend going to https://polygonscan.com/token/0x51aeaf0eaf0919da5bf5865ac6a0f4d270de060f#writeContract // correct this after launch (this is a test contract not the offical contract)

 then click "connect to web3" button to connect your wallet to polyscan; and then call/write any of the following functions from the list of functions on the contract: